On the continuous-time limit of the Barab\'asi-Albert random graph: Sampling a random vertex

-To prove the weak convergence of the Simon model to the Yule model, in \cite{PachonPolitoSacerdote} we introduced a specific procedure of sampling vertices from the random graph related to the Simon model.
-Moreover, we showed that this procedure is equivalent to a uniform sampling.
-Here we propose an alternative method for the uniform sampling procedure of a random vertex from a graph.
-For a greater generality we consider a sequence $\{M_n\}_{n\geq1}$ of random variables taking values in $\bbZ^+$ a.s.\ and a graph in which $M_n$ edges start from the vertex appeared at time $n$, $n \geq 1$.
-Then we apply this procedure to sample a random vertex in the special case of the BA model, i.e. in the case $M_n=m$ almost surely.
+Before going through the proofs of Theorem \ref{Teo1a} and Theorem \ref{Teo1}, we introduce here the general notion of \emph{planted model} and a fundamental procedure we will make use in the next section to prove the relationship between two random quantities in the BA model and in the $m$-Yule model.
+In particular, we will put in relation the degree of a vertex chosen uniformly at random in the BA model and the number of species of a genus chosen uniformly at random from one of the $m$-Yule models, also chosen uniformly at random from the set of all $m$-Yule models in the planted model.

+For a greater generality we consider the case in which the number of edges added each time a vertex appears, form a sequence $\{M_j\}_{j\geq1}$ of random variables taking values in $\bbN^*$ almost surely.
+This result can be easily specialized to the case of the BA model, that is $M_j=m$ a.s.\ for every $j$.
+An example is the random graph related to Simon model (see \cite{PachonPolitoSacerdote}): it can be related to a Yule model where the above random variables are independent and geometrically distributed.

 In order to describe the sampling procedure, we introduce first a model that we call the \emph{planted model} for the random graph $(\bbG_t)_{t\geq1}$.
-The idea underlying the planted model is to superimpose a tree structure on the graph which is independent from the degree growth processes.
+The idea underlying the planted model is to superimpose a tree structure on the graph which is independent of the degree processes.